rules-proto-grpc/rules_proto_grpc/js/README.md

 yarn_install(
     name = "npm",
-    package_json = "@rules_proto_grpc//js:requirements/package.json",  # This should be changed to your local package.json
-    yarn_lock = "@rules_proto_grpc//js:requirements/yarn.lock",        # which should contain the dependencies required
+    package_json = "@rules_proto_grpc//js:requirements/package.json",  # This should be changed to your local package.json which should contain the dependencies required yarn_lock = "@rules_proto_grpc//js:requirements/yarn.lock",
 )
 ```